PharmGKB/PharmCAT-tutorial/README.md

 This repository provides genetic data and other materials that you need to familiarize yourself with PharmCAT v2.0.

-> **Note**: parallel computing feature will be added in the near future to the PharmCAT VCF preprocessor and PharmCAT!
+> **Note**: parallel computing feature will be added in the near future to the PharmCAT VCF Preprocessor and PharmCAT!

 > **Citing PharmCAT**:
 > 1. Klein, T. E. & Ritchie, M. D. PharmCAT: A Pharmacogenomics Clinical Annotation Tool.
 Clin Pharmacol Ther 104, 19–22 (2018).